rudof-project/rudof/docs/src/cli_usage/service.md

 ## Service config file

-The parameter `--config-file`  (`-c` in short form) can be used to pass a configuration file in YAML format.
+The parameter `--config-file`  (`-c` in short form) can be used to pass a configuration file in TOML format.

 The fields that it can contain are: